France–Venezuela relations

 France–Venezuela relations are foreign relations between France and Venezuela.
 France has an embassy in Caracas and Venezuela has an embassy in Paris.

 History

+France and Venezuela have had diplomatic relations since the 19th century, with France recognizing Venezuela's independence, but their interactions have fluctuated, influenced by political changes.

 During the 1992 Venezuelan coup d'état attempts, the French Government "immediately signalled its refusal to accept a breakdown in institutional legitimacy.

+A key part of French-Venezuelan history included the 1980s when Ilich Ramírez Sánchez, also known as "Carlos the Jackal," a Venezuelan-born militant, organized deadly attacks including bombings on trains and in Paris.